dharamveergit/docs/docs/akash-nodes/akash-node-cli-build/index.md

 linkTitle: "Akash Node CLI Build"
 ---

-We would want our own Akash node when we have one of the following needs:
+We would want our own Akash node whenwe have one of the following needs:

 * _**Akash Validator**_ - a full Akash Node is a prerequisite step to run a validator&#x20;
 * _**Akash Provider**_ - a dedicated Akash Node is recommended for providers&#x20;